 This article will explore the various startup costs associated with starting a staffing agency and tips for reducing costs wherever possible.
 Read on if you’re considering starting a staffing agency!

-What are the Startup Costs?
+What are the Startup Costs For a Staffing Agency?

 The cost to start a staffing agency can vary depending on the size and scope of the business.
 Startup costs are the expenses that a business incurs when starting up operations.
 These costs can include: